-PC’s, Macs and iPads: Managing and Securing Thomas College’s Mobile Learning Environment
+PC’s and Macs: Managing and Securing Thomas College’s Mobile Learning Environment

 Located in Waterville, Maine, Thomas College is a liberal arts and business school with approximately 1,100 undergraduate and graduate students and 150 faculty and staff.
 Committed to preparing its students for careers in business, technology, and education, this private college offers its students—many of whom are first generation college students—guaranteed tuition and job placement within six months of graduation.
 To help students realize their potential and secure well-paying jobs, the college prides itself on cultivating a thriving academic community.
 Providing students with access to the most current mobile computer technology is a part of this mission.